For those of you who are new to us, we’d like to say:

 Be warned though, Tuckerizations are HIGHLY coveted and can go for a lot of money.
 But we would all love to be able to say, “See that book?
 I’m in it.”

 Also a note about the Charity Auction.
-Anything you spend for the charity pieces is tax deductible.
+Anything you spend on the charity pieces is tax-deductible.
 So go ahead and get that Tuckerization, and get a tax break next year.

 The Hucksters are the people at the Convention to sell you things.
 And what wonderful things they have… swords, knives, throwing axes, and just about anything else deadly that you can think of.
-We have new book vendors, collectible book vendors, some of the funniest geek t-shirts you’ve ever seen, jewelry, costumes and costuming supplies and too many other things to list.
+We have new book vendors, collectible book vendors, some of the funniest geek t-shirts you’ve ever seen, jewelry, costumes, costuming supplies, and too many other things to list.

 The Huckster Room is also home to our autograph tables.
 We tend to have so many authors that it’s a bit impractical to have a single autograph session so instead we have set times that you can meet up and get your library pieces signed.
 Don’t worry, the writers and times are clearly listed in the Programming Schedule.
 And we also have each author do at least a couple of signings, so if you want to go to that Unicorn panel feel free!

-You will find down one of the halls a long set of tables with people sitting at them with books sitting on those table in front of those people.
-Those people are Authors of those books.
-This is an opportunity to directly meet those authors, talk to them about their books, purchase a book directly from the author, and to get your books signed.
-Every hours there is a changing of the guard and a different author will be sitting at the table.
-Near the Authors Alley will be a schedule of who will be present and when they will be there.
+You will find down one of the halls a long set of tables with people sitting at them with books sitting on the tables in front of those people.
+Those people are the Authors of those books.
+This is an opportunity to directly meet those authors, talk to them about their books, purchase a book directly from the author, and get your books signed.
+Every hour there is a changing of the guard and a different author will be sitting at the table.
+Near the Authors, Alley will be a schedule of who will be present and when they will be there.
 So, as you’re walking by, stop by and say, “Hi!”, talk with an author, and buy a book or two, or three, or fifty.

 These are just what they sound like… they’re parties that are hosted in guest rooms, usually to promote other conventions or another event.
 Or sometimes they’re thrown just to have a party!
 Regardless, most nights of the convention you can find them and they’re usually open to everyone.
 Feel free to wander in and mingle with the people there.
 There might be food… there might be “adult beverages”… and usually there’s a heck of a good time to be found!
 Though we put them on our schedule as a courtesy, they’re not a part of the actual convention.
 So that being said, if you would like to throw a party at the Con just let us know!
 There’s no charge or anything, but we do need to make sure to get you in the right spot and listed on the schedule.
 If you aren’t on the right floor, you can’t throw a party.
 And room parties are like staff volunteers, we’re ALWAYS happy for more!

 That should about wrap it up.
-If you have any questions, comments or suggestions for changes/additions/etc feel free to shoot one of us a message!
-All of this is second first nature to us, so we might not think of things that you might have questions about.
+If you have any questions, comments, or suggestions for changes/additions/etc feel free to shoot one of us a message!
+All of this is second... no wait - first nature to us, so we might not think of things that you might have questions about.

 Thanks for reading, and here’s to seeing you at LibertyCon!

-Brandy, Ann, Don, Fritz, Matt, Melvin, Rich, and Vonn
+Brandy, Ann, Don, Michael, Matt, Sarah, Rich, and Vonn